alphagov/verify-service-provider/docs/adr/0026-development-mode-for-the-verify-service-provider.md

 ## Context

-Interacting with the Compliance Tool (CT) is not a straightforward process and the API is not necessarily straightforward.
-When a user of the VSP is using it for the first time having to configure and run the VSP as well as understand how the CT API works can be burdensome.
-They need to:
+Interacting with the Compliance Tool (CT) is not a straightforward process and the API could be better.
+When a user is using the VSP for the first time it can be frustrating having to make sense of the CT API in order to make progress.
+In order to get the VSP running with the CT so that can start development they need to:
 1. Create a set of private keys and certificates
 2. Configure the VSP to interact with the CT and use the newly generated keys and certificates